mtmmy/Leetcode/Python/0819_MostCommonWord/README.md

 and that "hit" isn't the answer even though it occurs more because it is banned.
 ```

 Note:

+- 1 <= paragraph.length <= 1000.
+- 1 <= banned.length <= 100.
+- 1 <= banned[i].length <= 10.
+- The answer is unique, and written in lowercase (even if its occurrences in paragraph may have uppercase symbols, and even if it is a proper noun.)
+- paragraph only consists of letters, spaces, or the punctuation symbols !?',;.
+- There are no hyphens or hyphenated words.
+- Words only consist of letters, never apostrophes or other punctuation symbols.

 ## Solution

+First we go through the **paragraph** and convert it into a word list which only contains non-banned words.
+Later we count words and return the most frequent one.

+Time complexity: O(n)<br>
+Space complexity: O(n)

 ## Related Topics